EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 * `app/code/{vendor}/`
 * `vendor/{vendor}/`

 If your module is intended for a specific website you're working on, you can use the first option.
 But if you're creating a module with the intention of it being reused on several websites, it would be best to choose the second option.
-From now on, let's suppose we chose the first one.
+For this example, let's just choose the first one.

 So let's create a directory named `EndPoint` and a subdirectory inside it, `MyModule`, using the command line: